sergkarpenko/nhibernate-doc/persistent-classes.rst

 constructor and how to access the POCO properties using the defined property accessors.
-There are two high-level types of Tuplizers, represented by the ``NHibernate.Tuple.Entity.IEntityTuplizer`` and ``NHibernate.Tuple.Component.IComponentTuplizer`` interfaces.  ``IEntityTuplizer``s are responsible for managing the above mentioned contracts in regards to entities, while ``IComponentTuplizer``s do the same for components.
+There are two high-level types of Tuplizers, represented by the ``NHibernate.Tuple.Entity.IEntityTuplizer`` and ``NHibernate.Tuple.Component.IComponentTuplizer`` interfaces.  ``IEntityTuplizer`` are responsible for managing the above mentioned contracts in regards to entities, while ``IComponentTuplizer`` do the same for components.

 Users may also plug in their own tuplizers.
 Perhaps you require that a ``System.Collections.IDictionary``